In 2018, total direct and indirect greenhouse gas emissions (GHG) scope 1-2-3, amounted to approximately 1.97 million tonnes

 - methane, the main component of natural gas.
 Natural gas emissions are derived partly from normal plant operations and partly from discharges into the atmosphere caused by maintenance works or leaks.

-Snam’s commitment to preventing climate change consists mainly of:
+Snam’s commitment to preventing climate change is evident in the natural gas reduction target of 25% set for the 2025.
+The initiatives consists mainly of:

 - developing plant infrastructure to increase natural gas use throughout Italy, offering millions of residents, businesses and production plants the opportunity to use an energy source with a low environmental impact;